-Figure 13: Classification of Project Sizes by the GCF
+Figure 12: Classification of Project Sizes by the GCF

 The GCF uses several financial instruments to finance projects, including grants, loans, guarantees, and equity participation.
 Financing a project involves the participation of several entities at the national level and within the GCF in a process that may last up to 13 months, depending on the size and complexity of a project.
 However, it should be mentioned that there is a simplified process for approving micro projects worth up to USD 10 million.
-Before seeking financing from the GCF, one necessary step is to be completed, namely the accreditation of the Centre or its structure by the Fund.
+All ECO countries except one 16 have a National Designated Authority (NDA) and/or a Focal Point, paving the way toward unlocking GCF resources for financing national initiatives.
+To coordinate GCF funding at the regional level, one necessary step is to be completed, notably the accreditation of the Centre or of ECO.
+As a GCF accredited entity, CECECO could channel financial resources to its member states by developing funding proposals to be considered by the GCF.
+CECECO would also become the only GCF accredited entity in ECO, which would represent an important breakthrough for international development aid in the region.